 Clinical Pastoral Education

 Clinical Pastoral Education at UT Southwestern Medical Center is accredited by the Association for Clinical Pastoral Education (ACPE) as a satellite program of Children’s Medical Center Dallas.
 ACPE is a multicultural, multifaith organization devoted to providing education and improving the quality of ministry and pastoral care offered by spiritual caregivers of all faiths through the clinical educational methods of CPE.

-Each single unit of CPE is comprised of 100 educational hours in a group setting and 300 clinical hours of hospital ministry.
+Each single unit of CPE consists of 100 educational hours in a group setting and 300 clinical hours of hospital ministry.
 Should the student have a parish or other clinical placement, up to 150 clinical hours may be applied.

 About the Program